sdpteam35/SDP/README.md

 ## Dependencies

 You will then have to specify where your library files are.
-In ``settings.json``, add the file path to your `javafx-sdk-19.0.2.1/lib` folder from root.
+In ``settings.json``, add the file path to your `javafx-sdk-19.0.2.1/lib/` folder from root, including `*.jar` at the end.

 ```json
 {